 Seal the Loop

-View Seal the loop locations in a larger map
+View Seal the Loop - Fishing Line Bin Locations in a larger map.

 Why is Zoos Victoria running Seal the Loop?

 - As a zoo-based conservation organisation we are committed to wildlife conservation.

 - Thousands of marine birds, mammals, reptiles and fish are killed or injured each year due to poorly discarded fishing line.
 Zoos Victoria provides veterinary care for many wildlife entanglement victims each year.